PostDispatchInteractive/guide-to-messy-data/README.md

-# The Post-Dispatch guide to bad data
+# A guide to bad data
-_

 **An exhaustive reference to problems seen in real-world data along with suggestions on how to resolve them.**